 The shapes are installed by double clicking the TTF and selecting the install or add option - this is much the same on the pc and mac.
 You can also install the set via the control panel 'fonts' on the pc (drag the TTF to the fonts folder).
 On the mac, use the applications' folder, fontbook application

 How to access the font shapes ?

-This varies from application to application but generally access the set via the typeface dropdown (such as in Adobe AI or Photoshop) and then type A B C D etc to display the designs.
-The set comes with documentation that shows the keyboard relationship and the designs
+This varies from application to application but generally access the set via the typeface dropdown (such as in Adobe AI or Photoshop) and then type A B C D etc to generate the paths.
+The set comes with documentation that shows the keyboard relationship and the graphics